klmcwhirter/explore_python/concurrent/README.md

-# Experiments on Performance of NoGIL Compile-time Option of python3.13t
+# Experiments on Performance of NoGIL Compile-time Option Added in python3.13t

 The [`perfects.py`](./perfects.py) module finds [perfect numbers](https://mathworld.wolfram.com/PerfectNumber.html) from 1 up to and including some `max_n` value.

-This problem is suitable for testing concurrent execution models because:
+This problem is suitable for testing parallelism with concurrent execution models because:

-* while there is a formula for predicting where they appear - a brute force method is used by `perfects.py` to find perfect numbers.
+* while there is a formula for predicting where perfect numbers appear - a brute force method is used by `perfects.py` to find perfect numbers.
 This presents as a normalizing effect on the characteristics of the execution model being tested
 * the process for testing each value of `n` is independent from all other values of `n`; meaning parallelism can be maximized

 [`perfects.py`](./perfects.py) supports the test goals via the following execution models selectable on the command line:

 * `Single` - standard single threaded execution model
+* `Interpreters` - multiple threads each evaluating an equally sized range of values for `n` in their own interpreter (new in 3.14)
 * `Processes` - multiple processes each evaluating an equally sized range of values for `n`
 * `Threads` - multiple threads each evaluating an equally sized range of values for `n`

 It does this by:
 * simply executing the function that tests for perfect numbers for the range `1:max_n` in the `Single` case,
+* using [concurrent.futures.InterpreterPoolExecutor](https://docs.python.org/3.14/library/concurrent.futures.html#interpreterpoolexecutor) in the `Interpreters` case,
 * using [concurrent.futures.ProcessPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) in the `Processes` case,
 * and using [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) in the `Threads` case.
 * explicitly avoiding any shared state between the workers except for things that will not change (e.g. `ctx.worker_name(idx)`).